jalladleen/eXtream/README.md

 could join the public chatting rooms with no restrictions.
 Public room could be visible through a sorting feature for the preferable genre of chatting room (i.e. Pop music, Jazz, etc.) that could be eventually joined.

+This project has been done by Leen Al-Jallad, Balaaj Arbab, Hala Elewa, Daniel Shobit Herbert, Samsara May Leung.